Citation, DOI, disclosures and article data

-A nutrient foramen (plural: nutrient foramina) or vascular channel is a small tunnel through the cortex of a long bone containing a nutrient artery which supplies the bone.
+A nutrient foramen (plural: nutrient foramina) or vascular channel is a small tunnel through the cortex of a long bone containing a nutrient artery that supplies the bone.

 The foramina are known to mimic oblique fractures on plain radiographs 1.
 The nutrient artery enters a long bone via an obliquely oriented canal, that can appear as a radiolucent line passing through the cortex into the medullary portion of the diaphysis of the bone.
 They are often observed with a well-corticated edge 1.
 The direction of the oblique canal is relative to the rate of growth occurring at both ends of the long bone 2.

-Although not all nutrient foramina will be visible in plain radiography, it is important to know the frequency in which they occur.
+Although not all nutrient foramina will be visible in plain radiography, it is important to know the frequency at which they occur.

 - 1. David Schwartz.
 Emergency Radiology: Case Studies.
 ISBN: 9780071593090

 - 2. Kizilkanat E, Boyan N, Ozsahin ET, Soames R, Oguz O. Location, number and clinical significance of nutrient foramina in human long bones.
 Annals of anatomy = Anatomischer Anzeiger : official organ of the Anatomische Gesellschaft.
 189 (1): 87-95. doi:10.1016/j.aanat.2006.07.004 - Pubmed